Rayc940/ece5160-fast-robot/lab1/lab.md

 The Arduino sketch (ble_arduino.ino) is responsible for:
 - Setting up the BLE service and characteristics
 - Parsing command strings using the RobotCommand class
 - Sending responses back to computer.
-EString is used for building response strings on the Artemis side.
+EString is used for building response strings.

 <br>